 Society needs to stop telling us to change our boys.
-They are being taught that they need to be like girls in order to succeed.
+Our boys are being taught that they need to be like girls in order to succeed.
 Boys are being handed a disadvantage when they’re told they need to change who they are.
 When we feminize boys so much that it goes against God’s design, we hinder our sons.

 1. We feminize boys when we expect them to express emotion the same way girls do.